gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 effective use of that hardware.
 For a lot of casual and serious use of :ref:`gmx mdrun`, the automatic machinery works well enough.
 But to get the most from your hardware to maximize your scientific quality, read on!

+Further information for a more detailed information concerning parallelisation can also be found on :ref:`this page <gmx-parallel>`.

 Hardware background information
 -------------------------------